cztomczak/cefpython/docs/Build-instructions.md

 ## Quick build instructions for Windows

-Complete steps for building CEF Python v50+ with Python 2.7 using prebuilt binaries and libraries from GitHub Releases:
+Complete steps for building CEF Python v50+ with Python 2.7 using prebuilt binaries and libraries from GitHub Releases.

+When cloning repository you should checkout a stable branch which are named "cefpythonXX" where XX is Chromium version number.

 1) Tested and works fine on Windows 7 64-bit